learningdebunked/SystemDesignFundamentals/README.md

 **SSL/TLS Handshake - How it works ?**

-         ** SSL/TLS is of two types : a) One way SSL b) Two way SSL ** One Way SSL:
+         ** SSL/TLS is of two types : a) One way SSL b) Two way SSL

+         ** One Way SSL:
-              ** Server proves its identity and this is usually the setup in most of the enterprises ** Two Way SSL :
+              ** Server proves its identity and this is usually the setup in most of the enterprises.
+              ** In one way SSL, only client validates the server to ensure that it receives data from the intended server.
+For implementing one-way SSL, server shares its public certificate with the clients.

+         ** Two Way SSL :
+              ** Both Client and Server needs to prove their identities and this is not a typical setup ** Contrary to one-way SSL; in case of two-way SSL, both client and server authenticate each other to ensure that both parties involved in the communication are trusted.
+Both parties share their public certificates to each other and then verification/validation is performed based on that.

-              ** Both Client and Server needs to prove their identities and this is not a typical setup ** SSL / TLS is a multi step approach however at a very high level in a one way SSL where Server proves it identity , it presents its
+         ** SSL / TLS is a multi step approach however at a very high level in a one way SSL where Server proves it identity , it presents its
             Certificate  to Client before connection is opened.
-The Client looks at the signer / ROOT CA of the certificate presented by Server in its  trust/key store and if valid  establishes a secure connection ** In a client server application , client can rely on a default key store or choose to over ride the cert store.
+The Client looks at the signer / ROOT CA of the certificate presented by Server in its  trust/key store and if valid  establishes a secure connection

+         ** In a client server application , client can rely on a default key store or choose to over ride the cert store.
             In BE applications developed using Java like a REST Webservice talking to a database on cloud in order for the BE to trust the identity of the database server on cloud the client can rely on a default key store provided by Oracle inside JDK in a